Video shows North Carolina school officer slamming girl, 15, to floor

 The school resource officer, Ruben De Los Santos, has been placed on paid administrative leave pending the outcome of an investigation, the town of Rolesville said in a statement.

 CNN has not been able to reach the officer for comment.
-CNN has reached out to the state's Association of School Resource Officers, but had not received a response as of Wednesday afternoon.
+Michelle Archer, president of the state's Association of School Resource Officers, told CNN she was unaware of the incident and could not comment on it.

+There is no standardized training program or manual for the state's school resource officers, Archer said.
+She added that there is a training course offered through the North Carolina Justice Academy, but not every school resource officer is required to attend.

 "We ask the community and all members involved to be patient while we investigate this matter," Rolesville police Chief Bobby W. Langston II said Tuesday night, according to WRAL.
 He said no further information will be released until the investigation is completed.